matt-sd-watson/beernanza/README.md

 # beernanza!
-beernanza is an Object-oriented tile-based memory board game in encoded in Java.
+beernanza is an Object-oriented tile-based memory board game in implemented in Java using the Swing GUI.
 The design and gameplay functionality takes advantage of many Java object-oriented concepts to enable game session customization, high score tracking, and single and multi-player modes.

 ## Starting The Game